ShawnChenXHC/clio-blogs/webpack-article-1/first-draft.md

 ## Introduction

 Clio's main software offering received a revamp in 2017.
-Our legacy application, now dubbed Old Clio, is a Rails application that relied on a backend templating engine.
+Our legacy application, now dubbed Old Clio, is a Ruby on Rails application that uses ERB templates to serve up the views.
 The revamp, codenamed Apollo, is a single page application compiled together using Webpack.

 Our Production Engineering team have set up an automated system for building newer versions of Apollo.
 We use BuildKite as our continuous integration (CI) platform.
 The system is pretty slick: Whenever a developer checks code into our repository, a new build will be created and ran automatically, compiling together the source code and running tests as per dictated by our set-up.